julienroyd/Papernotes/notes/ContinuousAdaptationviaMetaLearninginNonstationaryandCompetitiveEnvironments/ContinuousAdaptationviaMetaLearninginNonstationaryandCompetitiveEnvironments.md

 In this work, the authors propose a gradient-based meta-learning approach to continuous earning in nonstationary environments (e.g. competitive multi-agent learning).
 The agent has to adapt continuously, both at training and execution time.

 **Key Idea :** View nonstationarity as a sequence of stationary tasks, and train agents to *exploit dependancies between consecutive tasks*.
-Like so, they might be able to handle similar nonstationarities at execution time (test time).
+Like so, the agent might be able to handle similar nonstationarities at execution time (test time).

 **But**, seeing nonstationnarity from this perspective consequently places the agent in a few-shot regime (it only has a few steps/episodes to train on this pseudo-stationary environment before it changes again).
 This motivates the use of meta-learning, which is specializes in transferring knowledge from related tasks to perform better in a few-shot setting.